Criando uma identidade de marca e como criar sua própria marca

 Use These Brand Development Strategies

-Here’s some dos and don’ts:
+Here are some branding do’s and don’ts:

-• Do engage frequently!
+• Faça engage frequently!
 Engagement promotes feedback and generates a positive customer experience.
 Like positive comments, reply to questions, and handle any negative comments or concerns with a friendly, polite, constructive tone.
 Posting consistently is crucial—nothing kills traffic quicker than lack of new content.

-• Do invest in social media software.
+• Faça invest in social media software.
 There are dozens of programs and tools out there to help you generate an automated content-posting schedule, to catch your audience at the right time and increase engagement and feedback.
 There are plenty of platforms that offer free trials of their social media managing, publishing and analytics tools to measure and monitor your success.

-• Do keep your visuals consistent.
+• Faça keep your visuals consistent.
 Your logo and color palette should be reflected on your social media—especially when it comes to a visuals-heavy platform like Instagram.
 Your profile photo/avatar should be your logo.
 Keep all posted visuals consistent by cropping or filtering them the same way.

 Utilize A Brand Style Guide

 An important part of implementing and building your brand identity is creating a brand style guide.
 This perfectly packaged booklet will display all of your visuals and explain your brand’s voice, tone, and values.
 Fill it with examples and use-cases, so that the style guide can function as a guideline for all your branding needs.
-(And it’s a must-have if you have any freelance content creators coming through to write blog or social media content—authenticity and consistency, remember?)
-Add tables, charts, and graphs of market research and surveys to your style guide, and design them in a way that represents your brand identity!

 Want even more tips on how to build your brand?
 Check these out: